Click on the + or - to open or close the content boxes.

 Concise 14-page Getting Started User Guide in PDF format.
 View onscreen or print.

-You'll find a SHORT version here:
+You'll find a how-to version video here:

 Your Account Current Time defaults to Eastern STANDARD Time (QLD time) and does not auto-adjust for Daylight Savings or for other States' time zones or New Zealand local times.